ChanYungKim/Interview-Prep/README.md

 ## Motivation

-Considering my passion in crypto and blockchain technology, and my background in I.T and Engineering, I would like to contribute in providing production support across cryptocurrency business lines crypto trading.
+Considering my passion in crypto and blockchain technology, and my background in I.T and Engineering, I can and wish to contribute in crypto and blockchain industry.

-## Reasons for leaving
+## Departing Reasons

 The graduate trainee role at SocGen is a contract role with maximum extension of 2 years.
 So, I left on good terms and I still stay in touch and continue to network with people from SocGen.
-Furthermore, I am currently more passion in crypto and blockchain innovations.
+Furthermore, I am currently more passion in crypto trading and blockchain innovations.

+## Story Box

+1. In my previous role at SocGen, I notice a problem in one of the morning support protocols, to check application servers connnectivity.
+The problem was that the testing process was very manual and time consuming and impacting overall efficiency of the team.
+Recognizing the potential negative impact on productivity, I decided to address the issue proactively.
+I scheduled a meeting to discuss it with my manager.
+During the conversation I proposed a streamlined approach to automate this connectivity testing by writing a Python script.
+My boss appreciated my proactive discussion and willingness to suggest solutions.
+I implemented the proposed changes which resulted in faster testing and quickly recognizing dead application servers.
+The script was shared among the team and shrotend the overall time of morning support.

+2. In the very begining of my previous role at SocGen, I faced challenge when I had to add-on a new feature to a small application and deploy the new binary to the production.
+The problem was that the application crashed after my deployment as I ommited some of deployment steps due to my misunderstanding.
+I quickly escalated the incident to my senior engineer after the crash and he helped me to address the issue.
+I was nervous about the mistake I made but after the roll-back of the application, my senior advice me and I was able to learn the proper deployment steps and roll-back procedures.
+This experience of mine taught me to become a more detailed oriented person and opportunity to learn correct deployment steps and roll-back procedures.

 ## Questions